solana-foundation/developer-content/docs/programs/anchor/program-structure.md

   When creating an account, the program owner of the account is automatically set to the program specified in `declare_id`.
 - [Set Discriminator](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/attribute/account/src/lib.rs#L101-L117):
-  A unique 8-byte discriminator, specific to the account type, is added as the first 8 bytes of account data during its initialization.
+  A unique 8 byte discriminator, specific to the account type, is added as the first 8 bytes of account data during its initialization.
 This helps in differentiating account types and is used for account validation.
 - [Data Serialization and Deserialization](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/attribute/account/src/lib.rs#L202-L246):